MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/cfs-custom-iot-provider.md

 ### IoT device

-In the IoT device entity maps each device to an IoT provider instance.
+The IoT device entity maps each device to an IoT provider instance.

 // Screenshot